 After ending the first season of The Knitting Club by mapping our creative dreams, I wanted to use the second season to put some of those wishes into action.
 Each chapter of this new season lasted three weeks, during which we tackled one dream at a time.

 ❤️ Special shoutout to Devon’s boyfriend, Julius, who crashed every session this season.

 As you consider building your own minimum viable product, let this simple rule suffice: remove any feature, process, or effort that does not contribute directly to the learning you seek. –Eric Ries, The Lean Startup

-- Add featured section on the landing page
+- Add a featured section on the landing page

 - Expand user profile with a user image and bio